19hours/sg-statutes/Acts/Land Titles Act.md

 119\.—(1) Subject to subsections (2) and (3), a caveat which is in order for notification in the land-register at the date of its lodgment shall take effect from that date.

-(2) Where a caveat is lodged against any land which has not yet been brought under the provisions of this Act, that caveat shall not operate to forbid the registration of dealings affecting that land until it becomes registered land.
+(2) Where a caveat is lodged against any land which has not yet been brought under the provisions of this Act, that caveat shall not operate to prohibit the registration of dealings affecting that land until it becomes registered land.

+[Act 8 of 2014 wef 15/08/2014]

 (3) For the purposes of according priority to a caveat which has been lodged under the provisions of this Act and is amended subsequent to its date of lodgment —